 Teaching in a New Era

 Friday, June 2, 2017

-This year's Summer Strategies Conference will be hosted by the KU School of Education, in partnership with the Kansas State Department of Education.
-The official conference theme is centered on teaching & learning in a technological world.
-Topics in general will cover flipped classrooms and technology use in the classroom.
+This year's Strategies for Educational Improvement Conference will be hosted by the KU School of Education, in partnership with the Kansas State Department of Education.
+The official conference theme is centered on teaching in a new era.
+View the 2017 Conference Agenda (pdf).

 Conference Date & Location

-Join us on Friday, June 5, 2015 at the University of Kansas in Lawrence, Kansas.
-This full-day event will be held at the Kansas Union on campus.
-More information to be provided to registered participants.
+The 2017 conference will be held on Friday, June 2 at the University of Kansas in Lawrence, Kan.
+This full-day event will be at the Kansas Union (pdf) on campus.
+View information on parking & directions (pdf) through campus.

-Individuals and organizations who are interested in serving as a sponsor or exhibitor of the event are encouraged to contact Sherrie Saathoff at firstname.lastname@example.org or 785-864-4297.
+Sponsor and exhibitor registration for the 2017 conference is open.
+Individuals and organizations who are interested in serving as a sponsor or exhibitor at the 2017 event are encouraged to complete our online registration form.